catchamonkey/catchamonkey.github.com/_posts/2010-03-16-the-use-of-301-rewrite.md

 ServerName www.sedlmayr.co.uk
 ServerAlias sedlmayr.co.uk
 {% endhighlight %}
-And then within your projects .htaccess file you would put
+And then within the vhost file for your project you would have

 {% highlight apache %}
 RewriteCond %{HTTP_HOST} ^sedlmayr\.co.uk